 If you’re interested in buying a new iPad Pro in 2021, you’ll want to track the latest rumors as we push toward the rumored release date.

-Rumors will likely fill in many of the blanks ahead of the device’s release and these rumors will help you set proper expectations as we close in on Apple’s next launch event.
+Rumors will fill in many of the blanks ahead of the device’s release and these rumors will help you set proper expectations as we close in on Apple’s next launch event.
 If you set proper expectations, you’ll avoid disappointment.

 In addition to keeping an eye out for hardware and software rumors, you’ll also want to keep an eye out for supply chain rumors.